thraxil/cyclo/README.md

 explicit `return` at the end currently return 1 higher than they should.

+## Notes

-I also have not really thought deeply yet about how `go` or `defer` statements should be counted towards complexity.
+I have not really thought deeply yet about how `go` or `defer` statements should be counted towards complexity.
 Anyone with good ideas, let me know.

+For now, I've made function literals count as a decision point towards complexity.
+I'm not sure if that's right.
+Eg,

+    myMap(mySlice, func (v int) {
+        // do something with v
+    })

+My thinking is that often when you are using a function literal, it's for that type of situation.
+Ie, "call this on some value later zero or more times" and should be equivalent to a conditional or loop from a complexity standpoint.
+Again, I'm open to arguments against this line of reasoning.

+The Python tool that inspired this has the ability to generate a graph of the complexity map in dot format.
+That's cool, but I have never found it useful for anything other than novelty, so I probably won't bother implementing a similar feature here.
+If someone else is interested in that, I'm happy to take a patch though.

 ## License

 BSD.